hellstorm-software/Kult-Rising/readme.md

 Fixes
 - <i>fixed an issue where switching syms while in inventory would jam cameras on the main sym</i>
 - <i>fixed meshes with improper collisions</i>
+- <i>fixed an issue that caused main sym to not be able to attack in dungeons</i>
 ----------------------------------------------------------

 18.1.25